section-engineering-education/engineering-education/content/articles/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/index.md

 It is the variable that contains the output column.

 - `training_frame`
-It specify which of the two spit data frames we will use for training.
-We use the `h2o_train` data frame for training.
+It specify the DataFrame we will use for training.
+We use the `h2o_train` DataFramefor training.

 - `validation_frame`
-It specify which of the two spit data frames we will use for validation.
+It specify the DataFrame we will use for validation.
 We use the `h2o_valid` data frame for validation.

 When you execute this code, the algorithm will train the model and produce the model with the best accuracy score.